JasonJ0987/clueless/journals/Jason_Jang.md

 2. Today, we will discuss whether or not we want to use a RDBMS or a DDBMS.

 3. There are no blockers today.

+## 05/16/2023
+1. Yesterday, we decided to use MongoDB, a DDBMS for our database

+2. Today, we will work on starting our docker files and authentication

+3. No current blockers.